devops329/devops/instruction/observability/observability.md

 ### Elasticity

-all the desirable characteristics that you want for your application also apply to your observability system.
+All the desirable characteristics that you want for your application also apply to your observability system.
 This includes elasticity.
 You want to handle a spike in log requests without having to manually adjust your system.
 Without this, your observability will lag, or worse, fail entirely exactly at the moment when you need it most.

 ### Aggregation and accessibility